AmanVattoli/AmanVattoli/README.md

 ## 📖 About Me

-I'm a CS graduate from TMU with a strong passion for **data analytics, cloud computing, and automation**.
+I'm a CS graduate from TMU with a strong passion for **data analytics, cloud computing, automation and machine learning**.
 I enjoy working with large datasets, building cloud-based solutions, and leveraging machine learning to drive insights.

 You can find all my projects here on GitHub, or you can also check out my portfolio **[here](https://amanvattoli.github.io/portfolio/)**.